 Pre-CND Drug User Capacity Building Training

 On the Saturday before CND we held a day long capacity building training for all the national and regional representatives present.
 This was an opportunity to strategize for the week ahead by reviewing the CND schedule, picking out opportunities for engagement, mapping out country delegations we could influence, and aligning our message to most effectively advocate for the needs of our community.
 We were also joined by Jamie Bridge, chair of the Vienna NGO Committee on Drugs and part of the IDPC Secretariat, who gave us a 101 overview of CND and the specific discussions items up for debate this year.
-This meeting helped set the tone for our delegation over the rest of the week, as we resolved to do whatever possible to get recognition from member states about the importance of PWUD inclusion in harm reduction interventions and overall drug policy discourse.
+This meeting helped set the tone for our delegation over the rest of the week, as we resolved to do whatever possible to get recognition from member states about the importance of includning people who use drugs in harm reduction interventions and overall drug policy discourse.

 Communities at the Center Side Event

 This side event was one of the highlights of our week, as it presented an opportunity for members of our community to state the importance of our involvement and leadership in harm reduction interventions.
 INPUD’s Technical Consultant Mick Matthews had one of the highlight quotes of CND:

 “Stop punishing us, criminalizing us, stigmatizing us and take benefit of our experience using drugs.
 Have the humility to accept that you are not the experts; we are!
 It’s basic, HIV prevention needs community of people who use drugs' mobilization.”